pebreo/pebreo.github.io/begin/dedication.md

-Mama, you made me the man I am.
+Mama, you made me the person I am.
 I love you forever and ever.

 -PJ